Rutgers University: 21st century

 In 2007, Rutgers New Brunswick, Douglass, Livingston, and University Colleges, along with the Faculty of Arts and Sciences were merged into the new "School of Arts and Sciences" with one set of admissions criteria, curriculum, and graduation requirements.
 At this time, the liberal arts components of Cook College were absorbed into the School of Arts and Sciences as well, while the other aspects of that college remained, but as the School of Environmental and Biological Sciences.
 These changes in 2007 ended the 241-year history of Rutgers College as a distinct institution.

 Students at the 2011 Rutgers tuition protests fought against rising education costs and diminished state subsidies.
 Campus groups (including the Rutgers Student Union, the Rutgers One Coalition, and the Rutgers University Student Assembly (RUSA), supported by New Jersey United Students (NJUS), mobilized to keep the increase in annual student financial obligation to a minimum through marches, sit-ins, letters to administration officials and forums.

 In 2011, there was an attempt by then New Jersey governor Chris Christie and members of the legislature to merge Rutgers–Camden into Rowan University, it ultimately was rejected in part due to several on-campus protests and pushback from Camden faculty, students, and alumni.

 On June 20, 2012, the outgoing president of Rutgers University, Richard L. McCormick, announced that Rutgers will "integrate five acres along George Street between Seminary Place and Bishop Place into the College Avenue Campus."
 Most of the block had been occupied by the New Brunswick Theological Seminary.
 Rutgers agreed to rebuild the seminary in exchange for the land.

 In 2013, most of the University of Medicine and Dentistry of New Jersey was integrated with Rutgers University and, along with several existing Rutgers units, was reformed as Rutgers Biomedical and Health Sciences.
 This merger attached the New Jersey Medical School and Robert Wood Johnson Medical School to Rutgers University.

-The Rutgers Shield was released on its 250th year anniversary in 2015.
+The Rutgers Shield was released on its 250th anniversary in 2015.